-All cancers have altered cellular metabolism to keep up with their energy and nutrient requirements as a result of their uncontrolled proliferation.
-Wilson I. Gonsalves, M.D., focuses his research on understanding the cellular metabolism of malignant plasma cells in diseases such as multiple myeloma by employing a variety of systems biology techniques in an integrated fashion.
+All cancers have altered cellular metabolism to keep up with their energy and nutrient requirements because of their uncontrolled proliferation.
+Wilson I. Gonsalves, M.D., researches the cellular metabolism of malignant plasma cells in diseases such as multiple myeloma by employing a variety of systems biology techniques in an integrated fashion.

-- Plasma cell metabolism.
-Dr. Gonsalves is utilizing metabolomics-based approaches to understand the cellular metabolism of malignant plasma cells both in vitro and in vivo.
+Characterizing the metabolism of clonal plasma cells.
+Dr. Gonsalves' laboratory uses transcriptomic- and metabolomics-based approaches to understand the cellular metabolism of pre-malignant and malignant plasma cells both in vitro and in vivo.

 Dr. Gonsalves' overarching research goal is to improve the outcomes and quality of life among patients with plasma cell disorders.
-He seeks to do this by focusing on the disease biology of malignant plasma cells, improving supportive care available to patients and identifying disparities in health care delivery that could be improved.
+He seeks to do this by focusing on the disease biology of pre-malignant and malignant plasma cells and exploiting his findings for diagnostic and therapeutic purposes.

 Learn about clinical trials that address specific scientific questions about human health and disease.

 See my studies.